epfl-si/PhDAssess-PDF/README.md

 ### Test a PDF generation
 - `npm run generate-local-pdf`
-- take a look on the pdf inside the `/out` folder
+- take a look on the PDF inside the `/out` folder

 ### Start the zeebe worker locally
 - `npm start`